Fabien-B/Servo_Tester/Readme.md

 Servo Tester
 =============

 _This project is a work in progress.
-Nothing is yet stable, and a lot of features are missing._
+Some features are missing._

-A device to quickly command servomoteurs and other stuff.
+A device to quickly command servomoteurs and other stuff like I2C or CAN devices.

 Based on a nucleo32 L432KC, this device allow to command up to 5 (only 3 working for now) classic servomotors.
 It also support dynamixel AX-12A servomotors.

-It features I2C and CAN capabilities.

 ## Hardware